shaasshh14/Scan-To-Save/README.md

 ## **Contributing**

-Contributions are welcome!
-If you have suggestions for new features or improvements, please open an issue or submit a pull request.
+We welcome contributions!
+If you have innovative ideas or improvements, feel free to open an issue or submit a pull request.

 ---